-To be blunt, there is no trash bin on the iPad!
-However, that does NOT mean you can’t delete or undelete items.
+Well, the quick answer is: there is no trash bin on an iPad!
+However, that doesn’t mean you can’t delete/undelete your files.

-Myth 1: When you tap on any photo, you’ll see a Trash icon located on the bottom right.
-Touch it and you’ll get two options: "Delete Photo" or "Cancel" Normally, you’d expect you could go back home, locate the Trash icon, and restore the item you deleted by accident.
+Myth 1: When you tap on any photo, you’ll see a Trash icon located on the upper left corner.
+Touch it and you’ll see this option: “Delete Photo”.
+Normally, you’d expect you could go back home, locate the Trash icon, and restore the item you deleted.

 The reality: There’s no trash icon!

 Myth 2: If you want to get rid of a file or app on a Windows PC or Mac, simply select the item, drag and drop it to the Recycle Bin or Trash.
-That's it, right?
-But on iPad, it seems you can’t do it that way.
+But on iPad, you can’t.

 The reality: iPad doesn’t work that way!

-There's got to be a reason why Apple designed iPad to be as it is now.
+There must be a reason why Apple designed iPad to be as it is now.
 Maybe research proved there was no need to add a trash bin icon to a touchscreen device.
 Who knows?
-But hey, it probably makes sense if 99% of iPad users don’t want to double-delete an item if heshe intends to remove it permanently.
+But hey, it probably makes sense if 99% of iPad users don’t want to double-delete an item if he intends to remove it permanently.

-How to Recover Accidentally Deleted Files on Your iPad?
+How to Recover Accidentally Deleted Files on iPad

-If by accident you remove some apps or pics, and later you want them back, try one of the following two methods to restore them:
+If you remove some apps or pictures by accident and later you want them back, try one of the following methods to restore them:

 Step 1: Connect your iPad to your computer.
 Open iTunes, then click on your iPad Device on the top left side of the interface.

-Step 2: In the “Summary” tab, you’ll notice a section called “Backups".
+Step 2: Under the “Summary” tab, you’ll notice a section called “Backups.”
 Underneath it, click on the “Restore Backup” button.